department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="upload-smartphone">How do I upload a photo from my smartphone?</button>
 <div id="upload-smartphone" class="usa-accordion-content">

-You can complete the entire application from your mobile device if you want to.
-You can select a photo that’s on your smartphone directly from the Veteran ID Card application.
+You can complete the entire Veteran ID Card application from your mobile device if you want to.
+When you fill out the application, you can select a photo directly from your smartphone.

-If you prefer to complete the application on a PC or Mac, you can transfer your photo from your smartphone or digital camera to your computer.
+If you prefer to fill out the application on a PC or Mac, you'll need to transfer your photo from your smartphone or digital camera to your computer.
 You can do this by sharing photos using your phone’s photo application tool or by connecting your device to your computer.

 </div>
 </li>